-If you’re keen to dive into the upcoming Marvel shows, which also include Hawkeye, She-Hulk and Ms Marvel, you’ll need to sign up to Disney+ for £7.99 a month or £79.90 for a full year.
+If you’re keen to watch the brand new Marvel show, you’ll need to sign up to Disney Plus for £7.99 a month or £79.90 for a full year.

-Find out more information here about Marvel TV series on Disney+, as the shows look set to have a huge impact on the future of the Marvel Cinematic Universe.
+You can also find out more information here on upcoming Marvel TV series on Disney Plus, as the shows look set to have a huge impact on the future of the Marvel Cinematic Universe.

-Alternatively, scroll on for everything we know about Loki below, including premiere date, trailer and cast.
+Alternatively, scroll on for everything we know about Loki below, including premiere date, new trailer and cast.

 This means that the finale will likely air on Friday 23rd July.